 '''

-{

-Preferred protocols: "BFT RBYTEIO",
+"Preferred protocols": "UFTP BFT",

 }

 '''

-If not specified, BFT will be used.
+If not specified or not available at the remote site, BFT will be used.

-7.5.4 Specifying credentials for data staging
+6.5.3 Specifying credentials for data staging

 Some data staging protocols supported by UNICORE require credentials such as username and password.
 To pass username and password to the server, the syntax is as follows and similarly for exports.